EnvyingGolem47/python-marketplace-discord-bot/README.md

 - Download as a zip file
 - Set up mysql server and database
+- Set up a nginx webserver & SFTP server in the same space
+  - SFTP Server must be able to access nginx webserver files
+  - Ideally it should be the ONLY thing it can access
 - Install python 3.12
 - Install dependencies
   - `pip install "superutilities==0.2.5"`
   - `pip install "py-cord==2.7.1"`
   - `pip install "mysql-connector-python==26.7.0"`
+  - `pip install "paramiko==5.0.0"`
 - Extract zip file to desired folder
 - Run bot.py and follow the first startup instructions